 - Preheat oven to 325°F (160°C).
 Place 5 ramekins in a deep baking dish & Set aside.

-- Heat the 35 % cream in saucepan over medium-high heat & whisk constantly the cream until it starts to gently boil on the sides.
+- Heat the 35 % cream & milk in a saucepan over medium heat & whisk constantly the liquids, until it starts to gently boil on the sides.

 - Meanwhile, whisk egg yolks and a 1/4 cup of sugar until thick and creamy, about 5 minutes.
-Add in vanilla extract and mix.
+Add in vanilla extract and combine.

 - Take the hot cream & gradually whisk into the egg yolk mixture.
 Once all the cream is well incorporated, strain the liquid through fine mesh sieve.